-Commerzbank attaches great importance to the protection and security of its own information, of that entrusted to it by customers, and of the business processes and systems used to process it.
-They form a permanent core element in our digital strategy.
-The processing of information is based increasingly on information technologies.
-As such, our IT security requirements are at the heart of information security management.
+Commerzbank attaches great importance to the protection and security of its own information, of that entrusted to it by customers, and of the business processes and IT products used to process it.
+They form a permanent core element in our IT strategy.
 IT security requirements are based on the IT security objectives referred to above and are set down in policies and procedural instructions.

 IT risks are identified, evaluated and regularly reviewed as part of IT governance processes.
 IT risk is covered in the quarterly IT risk report.
 Information security is also established as a principal objective for our Internal Control System.
-In the context of the coronavirus pandemic, consideration of the four IT security objectives for home office technologies became a more central focus.
-For this purpose, the outsourced services were considered in particular.
+As a result of altered conditions, more attention has been given to consideration of the four IT security objectives for home office technologies.